 Portal vs Destination

 As the foremost publisher and editor of the world’s information, Google needs to understand it has become an integral part of the content creation ecosystem.
-It can no longer maintain the delusion that it exists separated from the information it publishes in its search results.
+It can no longer maintain the delusion that it exists separate from the information it publishes in its search results.

 Yet the contrary is the case; Google remains unwilling to accept any accountability for the immeasurable role it plays in the creation and distribution of the world’s information.
 In fact, the company’s pursuit of advertising income means that it is increasingly robbing creators of the audience they need to monetise their content.
 Where publishers pass revenue on to authors, Google does no such thing.
-Instead, it hoards revenue and, moreover, hoards the audience as well.
+Instead it hoards revenue and, moreover, hoards the audience as well.

 The knowledge graph is the most obvious symptom.
 By providing answers straight in its search results, Google is indeed improving the experience for users.
 But these answers do not emerge spontaneously from a void; they are created by other people, and published on websites that allow Google to crawl and index those answers.